lvgl/lvgl/docs/widgets/imgbtn.rst

 Overview
 ********

-The Image button is very similar to the simple ‘Button’ object.
+The Image button is very similar to the simple 'Button' object.
 The only difference is that it displays user-defined images in each state instead of drawing a rectangle.